nathanielho/nathanielho.github.io/docker/log1.md

 `sh -c "du -ch /var/lib/docker/containers/*/*-json.log"`

+## Method 1 - Enabling Log Rotation for your environment
 These two articles tell you how to setup the log limits:
 - [https://docs.docker.com/config/containers/logging/configure/](https://docs.docker.com/config/containers/logging/configure/)
 - [https://success.docker.com/article/how-to-setup-log-rotation-post-installation](https://success.docker.com/article/how-to-setup-log-rotation-post-installation)

 The important aspect is to **remove and recreate** your container to use the new log rotation rules.

+## Method 2 - Enabling Log Rotation in Docker Run
 If doing a docker run command you can add it in the command like this:

 `docker run --log-driver json-file --log-opt max-size=10m --log-opt max-file=3 hello-world`

 Now your disks won't be filled up with logs!